How Do You Paint Mobile Home Walls: A Comprehensive Guide

 • Allow brushes and rollers to dry completely before storing them to prevent mold and mildew.

-• Store paint cans in a cool, dry place with the lids tightly sealed to extend their shelf life.
+• Keep paint cans in a cool, dry location with tightly sealed lids to prolong their shelf life.

 4. Remove Painter’s Tape:

-• Remove painter’s tape while the paint is still slightly wet to avoid peeling off any dried paint.
+• Peel off painter’s tape while the paint is still slightly wet to avoid peeling off any dried for optimal results.

-• Pull the tape back on itself at a 45-degree angle for the best results.
+• Pull the tape back on itself at a 45-degree angle for the best removal.

 5. Clean Up Spills and Drips:

-• Wipe up any paint spills or drips immediately with a damp cloth to prevent staining.
+• Immediately wipe up any paint spills or drips with a damp cloth to prevent staining.

 • For dried paint, gently scrape it off with a plastic scraper, then clean the area with a mild detergent solution.